 Record of legal occupancy (before permitting process):

-If the building has a record of legal occupancy, and no work has been performed, you will need a copy of the last record of occupancy from the document room to apply for the certificate (steps below).
+If the building has a record of legal occupancy and no work has been performed, please visit Counter 3 to apply for the certificate following the steps listed below.

-If there is no record of legal occupancy, the applicant must file a long form permit legalizing occupancy.
+If there is no record of legal occupancy, the applicant must file a long form permit to legalize the occupancy.

 More Information about Long Form Permits »

 Certificate of Occupancy (C/O)